 Notaries have to be smart

 For many mobile Notaries, keeping in touch with someone you trust while on assignment is crucial to staying safe.
-Keithley has a safety plan in place where he’ll send a text to his wife with the location of the signing and the approximate time he’ll be gone, and if she doesn’t hear from him within 45 minutes of that time, she’ll call him.
+Keithley has a safety plan in place: He’ll text his wife with the location of the signing and the approximate time he’ll be gone, and if she doesn’t hear from him within 45 minutes of that time, she’ll call him.
 He has certain distress words he can use to alert her if he's in danger.

 “I’m 6 foot 7 inches, an Army veteran, and trained in law enforcement, and I know I can still get in trouble,” Keithley said.
 “If someone wants to get stupid, they're not going to care (about my size).
 People don’t understand that just because you’re a guy, big doesn’t always defend you.
 You have to be smart.”